 While in Idaho, you might enjoy a visit to:

-Over 6,000 vacuums, dust busters, and rug beaters, collected by a spic-and-span businessman.
+Over 6,000 vacuums, dust busters, and rug beaters, collected by spic-and-span businessman Don Aslett, are part of his communication mission on the virtues of cleanliness.

 The wolf pack at Wolf People numbers over 20.
 Some hang out in the gift shop.
 The rest are back in the woods.
 Feedings are three times a week; Wolf People offers tours of their habitat and a "picture pen."